leomariga/ProactiveAgent/README.md

 ## What is ProactiveAgent?

 **ProactiveAgent** is an open-source Python library that wraps AI models with intelligent **proactive behavior**.
-Unlike traditional agents that only respond when prompted, ProactiveAgent creates AI agents can respond by their own.
+Unlike traditional agents that only respond when prompted, ProactiveAgent creates AI agents that can respond on their own.
 The agents are able to:

 - **Decide when to speak** - Multi-factor decision engine determines *if* and *when* to respond
-- **Sleep intelligently** - Dynamic timing system calculates smart response intervals
+- **Sleep intelligently** - Dynamic timing system calculates the response intervals
 - **Understand context** - Analyzes conversation flow, user engagement, and urgency
 - **Stay flexible** - Fully customizable decision engines and sleep calculators